DeltaStream

 Move Data from One Store to Another

-Creating a Kafka Stream that is a copy of a Kinesis Stream.
+Creating a Kafka Stream that is a Copy of a Kinesis Stream.

-Notice in the CSAS query above that we include the store property in the WITH clause of the sink Stream, with a value of kafka_store.
-Since a CSAS query creates a new Stream, specifying this property informs the query about which Store should back this new Stream.
-If the store property is left empty, then the query will default to using the session’s current Store.
-We are also required to include the topic.replicas and topic.partitions properties as they are necessary when creating a new Kafka topic.
-If the source in this query was a Stream backed by a Kafka topic, then the source’s topic.replicas and topic.partitions values would be used by default.
-But since we are reading from a Kinesis backed Stream, DeltaStream cannot infer the value of these properties, and they must be set explicitly in the query.
+Note the CSAS query above includes the store property in the WITH clause of the sink stream, with a value of kafka_store.
+A CSAS query creates a new stream; specifying this property informs the query about which store should back this new stream.
+Leave the store property empty, and the query defaults to using the session’s current store.
+You must include the topic.replicas and topic.partitions properties; these are necessary when creating a new Kafka topic.
+If the source in this query was a stream backed by a Kafka topic, then DeltaStream would use the source’s topic.replicas and topic.partitions values by default.
+But here you're reading from a Kinesis-backed stream, and DeltaStream cannot infer the value of these properties; you must set them explicitly in the query.

-The new Stream copy.
+The New Stream Copy.

 Join Data from Sources Belonging to Different Stores

-Using a CREATE STREAM AS SELECT query.
+Using a CREATE STREAM AS SELECT Query.

-Notice in the CSAS above that we specify the output Store to be kinesis_store in the WITH clause, similar to what we did in the section above.
-However, even though we are creating a new Kinesis Stream, pageviews_enriched, we notably don’t need to provide the topic.shards property.
-The default value is inferred from the left-most source when possible.
-The sink Stream and the left-most source are both backed by Kinesis Streams, so pageview_kinesis’s topic.shards property will be applied to pageviews_enriched.
+Note in the CSAS above that you specify the output store to be kinesis_store in the WITH clause, similar to what you did in the section above.
+But even though you're creating a new Kinesis stream, called pageviews_enriched, you don’t need to provide the topic.shards property.
+DeltaStream infers the default value from the left-most source when possible.
+The sink stream and the left-most source are both backed by Kinesis streams, so pageview_kinesis’s topic.shards property is applied to pageviews_enriched.